tronicbaumi/RaspiPgmLog/README.md

-#H1 RaspiPgmLog
+# RaspiPgmLog

-#H2 a Raspberrypi to ICSP Microchip microcontrollers through ICSP and JTAG (and SNAP).
+## a Raspberrypi to in circuit serial program (ICSP) Microchip microcontrollers through the ICSP and JTAG Interface.
+(SNAP may be supported in the future)
 Additionally an Arduino can be connected to the Raspberrypi for datalogging.
 RaspiPgmLog uses a web based userinterface which allows to use any kind of browser to upload a HEX file to program the device and to visualize the logged data.